These Videos Of The Walmart Yodeling Kid At Stagecoach Will Definitely Brighten Your Day

 It was fitting that Florida Georgia Line shared the spotlight with Ramsey, as the country duo's Tyler Hubbard was a co-writer on the song that Ramsey first teased on Twitter April 19, writing, "working on something for y’all," along with a photo of himself standing in front of some sound equipment.

 "Hey y'all ...
 Can you help me get to #1 on iTunes?" he implored his more than 250,000 Twitter followers on the day of the country song's release.
 "That would be pretty cool."
-On the track, which Rolling Stone described as "a more modern sound (think a young Luke Bryan), offering a tender, pre-adolescent love song that right off the bat acknowledges "it's pretty cool to be on TV.""
+Rolling Stone described the track as "a more modern sound (think a young Luke Bryan), offering a tender, pre-adolescent love song that right off the bat acknowledges "it's pretty cool to be on TV.""

 The big news is that his debut single isn't just a one-off for the lil' cowboy who skyrocketed to fame after crooning "Lovesick Blues" for just a handful of customers at a Southern Illinois Walmart.
 (The viral video has since racked up more than 31 million views.)
 He's actually signed a recording contract with Atlantic Records and Big Loud, giving him the honor of being one of the youngest acts to sign to a major Nashville label.
 (Singer Billy Gilman, was the same age when he released 2000's One Voice.)